mhyrr/kanonical/src/pages/2012-03-24-corbusier.md

 Corbusier:

-	We must create a mass-production state of mind:
+>We must create a mass-production state of mind:
-	A state of mind for building mass-production housing.
+>A state of mind for building mass-production housing.
-	A state of mind for living in mass-production housing.
+>A state of mind for living in mass-production housing.
-	A state of mind for conceiving mass-production housing.
+>A state of mind for conceiving mass-production housing.

 Jane Jacobs (from [The Death and Life of Great American Cities](http://www.amazon.com/American-Cities-Anniversary-Edition-Library/dp/0679644334/ref=reg_hu-rd_add_1_dp)):

-	The necessity for these four conditions is the most important point this book has to make.
+>The necessity for these four conditions is the most important point this book has to make.
-	In combination, these conditions create effective economic pools of use:
+>In combination, these conditions create effective economic pools of use:
+>
-		Mixed uses, activating streets at different times of the day Short blocks, allowing high pedestrian permeability.
+>-Mixed uses, activating streets at different times of the day
+>
+>-Short blocks, allowing high pedestrian permeability.
+>
-		Buildings of various ages & states of repair.
+>-Buildings of various ages & states of repair.
-		Density.
+>
+>-Density.

 It's ants vs. humans.